Permutation totally symmetric self-complementary plane partitions: A bijection on permutations

-P.~Di Francesco and P.~Zinn-Justin have noted in \cite{difran_zinn08} that the distribution of the number of diagonal steps in the bottom row of the TSSCPP non-intersecting lattice paths seems to correspond to the enumeration of ASM refined by the position of the unique one in the top row.
-So one might hope to begin a general bijection by determining the $(n-1)$st row of the monotone triangle from the bottom row of the TSSCPP boolean triangle) by left-justifying all the vertical steps and then bijecting in the same way as in the permutation case.
+T.~Fonseca and P.~Zinn-Justin have shown (as a singly-refined specialization of the theorem in Section 3.3 of~\cite{FonsecaZinnJustin}) that the distribution of the number of diagonal steps in the bottom row of the TSSCPP non-intersecting lattice paths corresponds to the enumeration of ASM refined by the position of the unique one in the top row.
+This was first conjectured in terms of magog triangles by W.~Mills, D.~Robbins, and H.~Rumsey (as the $k=1$ case of Conjecture 2 in~\cite{MRR3}) and mentioned in terms of lattice paths by P.~Zinn-Justin and P.~Di Francesco in \cite{difran_zinn08}.
+In view of this correspondence, one might hope to begin a general bijection by determining the $(n-1)$st row of the monotone triangle from the bottom row of the TSSCPP boolean triangle by left-justifying all the vertical steps and then bijecting in the same way as in the permutation case.
 After that, though, it is unclear how to proceed.
 See Figure~\ref{fig:stat2} for a summary of the various statistics which are preserved in the permutation case DPP-ASM-TSSCPP bijections and which should be true in full generality since the distributions correspond.
 (See~\cite{Striker_DPP} for further explanation of the DPP case.)

-We now compare this work with another bijection between subsets of ASM and TSSCPP due to P.~Biane and H.~Cheballah.
+We now compare this work with other bijections between subsets of ASM and TSSCPP.
 In~\cite{Biane_Cheballah_1}, the authors give a bijection between \emph{monotone trapezoids} and \emph{magog trapezoids} of two diagonals.
 The term \emph{trapezoid} indicates the truncation of the monotone or magog triangle to a fixed number of diagonals.
 Their bijection is both more and less general than the one of this paper.
 It is more general in the sense that it includes configurations corresponding to the negative one in an ASM, whereas we consider only permutations.
 It is less general in that it uses only two diagonals of the triangle, where we are able to consider the full triangle corresponding to a permutation TSSCPP.
-Experimental evidence suggests the bijection of~\cite{Biane_Cheballah_1} and the bijection of this paper may coincide (up to slight deformation) in the case of permutation monotone triangles, truncated to two diagonals.
-Perhaps the combination of these two perspectives will provide insight on the full bijection.
+More recently, J.~Bettinelli has found a simpler bijection in this case~\cite{Bettinelli}.
+Perhaps the combination of these various perspectives will provide insight on the full bijection.